Leadership stories are the best way to pick up the nuances of successful leadership.

-You can’t simply learn a handful of rules that will make you a great leader.
+You can’t simply take a textbook, and learn a handful of rules that will make you a great leader.
 Everything depends on the context.
 The best way to build a real understanding about leadership - except for making the mistakes yourself - is to look at leadership stories.

 I only really figured out how to be an executive about three years into the role, which was a year after I joined Slack as VP of Engineering.
 I was in an executive role at Pinterest for two years before, adding up to three years combined.

 We humans tend to be hard on ourselves when we get into a new role.
-The roles are often significantly different, whether it’s going from junior to senior engineer, or transitioning to engineering management for the first time.
+The roles are often significantly different, whether it’s going from junior to senior engineer, transitioning to management, or managing managers for the first time.

 I’ve recently come up with this phrase: you’re aspirationally qualified.